 As part of approval workflows, you’re also given access to a detailed version comparison that is not tied to publishing.

 If you’re already using approval workflows built by your developer team, this feature won’t make a big difference to you.
 In the coming months, this feature will be native and available to all users.
 For now, you can install “Basic approval workflow” via the “Apps” marketplace, which is now available to all admins on V2 spaces.

 2. Power users rejoice: introducing quick navigation

 Just like Spotlight on Mac computers (CMD + Space), CMD+ K in Slack, or the Windows key, our new “jump to” feature takes you where you need to go with just a push of a button.
 You can launch your content entries, assets or types with just one movement.
 We’ve chosen the familiar magnifying glass icon in your top navigation.
-Click the magnifyinf glass (just like Spotlight) and navigate wherever you want to go.
+Click the magnifying glass (just like Spotlight) and navigate wherever you want to go.
 It allows you to stay in the context of your work and won’t pollute your history or alter saved search parameters.
-Having everything in one place is convenient and means that you don’t have to exclusively navigate with the search bar, a tool which is excellent for detailed search queries but takes time to use.
+Having everything in one place is convenient and means that you don’t have to exclusively navigate with the search bar, a tool that is excellent for detailed search queries but takes time to use.

 3. Go faster with rich text editor shortcuts

 There’s a new way to embed structured content and assets in the rich text editor.
 Now it’s possible to press the forward slash key (/) to get a list of entries or assets.
 For users who love to be quick and agile, this is a shortcut for the +Embed button on the top of the rich text editor –– we’re talking about a reduction from five to seven clicks to just one to two keystrokes.